AOT-Technologies/forms-flow-ai/forms-flow-bpm/README.md

 *   The value of Datastore credentials (especially if this instance is not just for testing purposes)

 ### Running the application

+* Analytics server uses port 8000, make sure the port is available.
+* `cd {Your Directory}/forms-flow-ai/forms-flow-bpm`

 * For Linux,
    * Run `docker-compose -f docker-compose-linux.yml up --build -d` to start.
 * For Windows,